Samuel L. Jackson Has a ''Dope'' Hang With His Bestie Judge Judy

 Jackson wrote on the Instagram image, "Dinner with a Boss!!
 Always Dope connecting with Judge Judy!"

-But that wasn't Jackson's only judicial hang of the night, he also took a snap with Judge Greg Mathis, who is the star of the syndicated reality show Judge Mathis.
+But that wasn't Jackson's only recent judicial hang, he also took a snap with Judge Greg Mathis, who is the star of the syndicated reality show Judge Mathis, while at the 2018 Wearable Art Gala on Saturday.

 Along with the Instagram photo, Jackson wrote, "Still carrying on in the Judicial mode, ballin’ out with my Podnuh @judgegregmathis!!!# straightjusticenochaser#straightfromdastreets."